galaxyproject/training-material/topics/visualisation/tutorials/circos/tutorial.md

 {: .comment}

-We will now plot structural variants using the *link* track type, and colouring the links differently depending on whether the SVs are intrachromosomal (within a single chromosome) or interchromosomal (between different chromosomes).

-SVs are usually described in terms of the SV **breakpoints** (or **junctions**); sets of genomic locations which are separated by a large distance on the reference genome, but have become adjacent through the occurrence of structural variants.
+SVs are usually described in terms of the SV **breakpoints** (or **junctions**); sets of genomic locations which are separated by a large distance on the reference genome, but have become adjacent in the sample through the occurrence of structural variants.
 Unfortunately, there is no standard file format for SV data, with different SV callers outputting different formats.
-Our first step will be to transform our input dataset to the Circos format for link tracks.
+Therefore, our first step will be to transform our input dataset to the Circos format for link tracks.

 **SV File Format:**